abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl create -f manifests/deploy-example.yaml --record
 ```

-2) Check the status of the deployment.
+2) Check the status of the Deployment.
 ```
 $ kubectl get deployments
 ```

-3) Once the deployment is ready, view the current ReplicaSets and be sure to show the labels.
+3) Once the Deployment is ready, view the current ReplicaSets and be sure to show the labels.
 ```
 $ kubectl get rs --show-labels
 ```
-Note the name and `pod-template-hash` label of newly created ReplicaSet.
-The name of the generated ReplicaSet is
+Note the name and `pod-template-hash` label of the newly created ReplicaSet.
+The created ReplicaSet's name will
-a _"safe"_ hash version of the `pod-template-hash` value.
-This value represents the hash of the Pod Template
-associated with the Deployment.
+include the `pod-template-hash`.

 4) Describe the generated ReplicaSet.
 ```
-$ kubectl describe rs deploy-example-<safe-pod-template-hash>
+$ kubectl describe rs deploy-example-<pod-template-hash>
 ```
 Look at both the `Labels` and the `Selectors` fields.
 The `pod-template-hash` value has automatically been added to
 both the Labels and Selector of the ReplicaSet.
 Then take note of the `Controlled By` field.
 This will reference the
 direct parent object, and in this case the original `deploy-example` Deployment.

-5) Now, get the pods and pass the `--show-labels` flag.
+5) Now, get the Pods and pass the `--show-labels` flag.
 ```
 $ kubectl get pods --show-labels
 ```
-Just as with the ReplicaSet, the pods are labeled with `pod-template-hash` and contain the _"safe"_ pod-template-hash
+Just as with the ReplicaSet, the Pods name are labels include the `pod-template-hash`.
-in their name.

 6) Describe one of the Pods.
 ```
-$ kubectl describe pod deploy-example-<safe-pod-template-hash-<random>
+$ kubectl describe pod deploy-example-<pod-template-hash-<random>
 ```
 Look at the `Controlled By` field.
 It will contain a reference to the parent ReplicaSet, but not the parent Deployment.